 We now know that before making a purchase, customers evaluate brands and what they have to offer.
 Do you know the reason for such behavior?
 Is it because customers love bargains and are hardwired to scout for deals?
 Yes, but there is another reason clients always evaluate their purchase journey.

 The customer’s emotional decision has to have merit, or else there can be no justification for the purchase.
-When you help customers envision what their future would look like and guide them during their journey, you give them reasons to choose you.
+When you help customers envision what their future will look like and guide them during their journey, you give them reasons to choose you.

 Follow these steps to create the most accurate representation of your customer journey.